1-817-616-3296 (English) / 1-888-281-8150 (Spanish) info@tdsfluid.com www.tdsfluid.com

 ANSI Standard 3196 Bearing Protector

 The ANSI Standard 3196 Bearing Protector from TDS Fluid is engineered to deliver exceptional protection for pump bearings, ensuring extended service life and reduced maintenance costs.
 This component effectively seals the bearing housing, preventing the ingress of contaminants such as dust, moisture, and other particulates that can lead to premature bearing failure.
 Its robust construction and compatibility with ANSI 3196 pumps make it an ideal choice for industries requiring reliable and efficient pump operation.
-By maintaining optimal lubrication conditions and Shielding against external contaminants, the ANSI Standard 3196 system enhances the overall performance and longevity of pump systems.
+By maintaining optimal lubrication conditions and Shielding against external contaminants, the ANSI Standard 3196 bearing protector enhances the overall performance and longevity of pump systems.

 Availability: